Bushmen hunting techniques in Namibia

 Snaring

 The fourth technique used by the Ju hunters is snaring.
 This is mainly employed by older hunters with limited mobility.
-A hunter first surveys an area of bush for fresh tracks and then creates an unobtrusive line of brush to train the animals to cross at certain gaps.
+A hunter first surveys an area of bush for fresh tracks and then creates a discreet line of brush to train the animals to cross at specific gaps.
 The snares are made of rope from local fiber plants, mainly Sanseviera sp., and consist of a delicate wooden trigger attached to a bent-over sapling.
 When a Scrub hare, Guineafowl, or small antelope such as Dik-Dik, Steenbuck, Grysbok, or Duiker steps into the snare, the noose tightens, and the sapling springs up, leaving the animal dangling.

 However, snaring does not yield a large quantity of meat.
-Lee’s description in this article notes that in July 1964 at a camp in North-Western Botswana, 18 animals were killed, 11 of which were caught in snares.
+Lee’s description in this article notes that in July 1964, at a camp in North-Western Botswana, 18 animals were killed, 11 of which were caught in snares.
 However, these 11 animals only provided 20% of the camp’s meat.

 Lessons learned about bushmen hunting techniques: